-- SiN_x : H thin film is grown by PECVD (SiH_4 +NH3). - It is performed in batch furnaces at 400°C. - Films are 75 nm thick, and n≈2.2. - Together with the texturization, antireflective SiN_x films reduce reflectivity to ~ 2.5%. - SiN_x:H reduce carrier recombination in the surface and volume of the wafer are thus said to provide passivation.
+- SiN_x:H thin film is grown by PECVD (SiH4+NH3). - It is performed in batch furnaces at 400°C. - Films are 75 nm thick, and optical index, n≈2.2. - Together with the texturization, antireflective SiN_x films reduce reflectivity to $\sim 2.5\%$. - SiN_x:H reduces carrier recombination in the surface and volume of the wafer it is thus said to provide passivation.